waldophotos/kafka-avro/README.md

 * `schemaRegistry` **String REQUIRED** The url to the Schema Registry.
 * `topics` **Array of Strings** You may optionally define specific topics to be fetched by kafka-avro vs fetching schemas for all the topics which is the default behavior.
 * `fetchAllVersions` **Boolean** Set to true to fetch all versions for each topic, use it when updating of schemas is often in your environment.
+* `fetchRefreshRate` **Number** The pooling time (in seconds) to the schemas be fetched and updated in background.
+This is useful to keep with schemas changes in production.
+The default value is `0` seconds (disabled).
 * `parseOptions` **Object** Schema parse options to pass to `avro.parse()`. `parseOptions.wrapUnions` is set to `true` by default.
 * `httpsAgent` **Object** initialized [https Agent class](https://nodejs.org/api/https.html#https_class_https_agent)